Convention & Visitors Bureau

 A full program of workshops with internationally renowned authors, actors, and musicians for children and families will also be offered each day.
-More details to come.
+Don't miss:

 While the festival activities are free to all members of the community, attendees must register ahead of time as participants.
 (Pre-registration helps with estimating attendance numbers for venues.)

 For more information and the festival schedule, visit Zee JLF at Boulder’s website.